- Go read something else.

 It felt more like a personal diary than a book, and not even an interesting one.

-Despite it being short (thank God), the book feels unusually long.
+Despite it being short (thank God), the book felt unusually long.
 It also features (besides the jeremiad of the author) some simplistic stories of people that struggle in their relationships and fix the world once they did ThAt OnE tHinG.

 The more you progress in the book, the more nonsense it becomes.
 We reach peak irony when in the conclusion, the author condemns “bs self-help” without realizing she just wrote its embodiment.